ivanklak/theory/JS_theory.md

 A function that calls itself is called a **recursive function**.
 A call to a recursive function is called a recursive call.

+A recursive function must have a **termination condition**, if it is not specified, the function will be called until **the maximum recursion depth** is reached, then an exception will be generated.

+The total number of nested calls is called **the recursion depth**.

 As an example, we calculate the factorial using recursion:

 ```js